jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Does the regular person help the protagonists evolve civilization by using modern tools to change their way of life?
 Or let the antagonists hold back progress by following old lifestyles and rules?

 If you stay out of the fight, you support the establishment by keeping things the way they are.
 That makes you what computer games call a "non-playing character".
-Which means you're essentially an extra watching your civilization as if it was a movie you can't control.
+Which means you're basically an extra watching your civilization as if it was a movie you can't control.
 However, if you grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization.

 Player gods help society evolve.